 4. Dark wood floors recede and ground the floating medallions.
 Intentional pops of color integrate the rug, chairs, art and accessories, and undercut the grandeur of the space.

-7. The traditional millwork in the study, painted a warm off-white, contrasts the crisp modern medallion pattern in the living room.
+6. The traditional millwork in the study, painted a warm off-white, contrasts the crisp modern medallion pattern in the living room and adds warmth and texture to the space.

 12. The front door looks axially through the double height living room to a door with balcony and a two story wall of windows with southern exposure.